OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ## General Usage

 These scripts use Hardhat tasks.
-The command "`yarn run deploy --`" is an alias for "`yarn hardhat --config defender.hh.config.js`".
-Either command can be used, but this guide will use `yarn run deploy --` from this point on.
+The command "`yarn run deploy`" is an alias for "`yarn hardhat --config defender.hh.config.js`".
+Either command can be used, but this guide will use `yarn run deploy` from this point on.

-Usage: `yarn run deploy -- <task> <arguments>`
+Usage: `yarn run deploy <task> <arguments>`

 Defender-specific Hardhat tasks: